seovimalraj/cnc-quote/docs/QA_GUIDE.md

 pnpm --filter @cnc-quote/web test:e2e:ui
 ```

+### 2.4.
+Pricing Compliance Analytics Rollup
+`pnpm qa:check-pricing` now validates the pricing API and triggers the nightly compliance rollup job via the worker health endpoint.
+Ensure `WORKER_URL` and `WORKER_SECRET` are set when running against non-default environments so the script can enqueue the BullMQ rollup.
+The job should succeed before QA sign-off to confirm compliance analytics coverage.

 ## 3. QA Test Cases and Scenarios

 Our test suite covers the following key areas of the application.